alpersogukpinar/strimzi-tls-test/README.md

 <br>

 Deployment Steps:
-1. update *../kafka.yaml* file for metric configuration.
-Check *Strimzi-Kafka-Operator/examples/metrics/kafka-metrics.yaml* for the configuration
+1. update *../kafka.yaml* file for metric configuration if it doesn't have metric related configuration and recreate your strimzi kafka cluster. <br> Check *Strimzi-Kafka-Operator/examples/metrics/kafka-metrics.yaml* for metric settings.
 2. Create prometheus operator.
-Before running preceding commands Update *namespace: monitoring* in the *prometheus-operator-deployment.yaml* file with your own namespace name and use that name for the following commands
+Before running preceding commands Update *namespace: monitoring* in the *prometheus-operator-deployment.yaml* file with your own namespace name and use that namespace for the following commands
 ```
 cd ./metrics
 kubectl create namespace monitoring